-The Boys is a TV series about modern-day superheroes.
-In a key episode, our characters find a laser-shooting baby, which our team at Jam3 put right into your hands in an AR game built for AKQA and Amazon Prime.
-This is a shooter where you beam down waves of Vought agents trying to take the baby back.
+In the first season of The Boys our heroes find a laser-shooting baby, which our team put right into your hands in an AR game built for Amazon Prime.
+This AR game has you beaming down agents trying to take the baby back.

 UI Motion Design